nubenetes/awesome-kubernetes/docs/gitops.md

     - Automated delivery (provision and manage the resource from the definition using automation)
     - Software Agents (implement automated configuration management for the resource)
     - Closed loop (build the delivery pipeline for integration testing for resource changes)

+## OpenGitOps Project

+- [github.com/open-gitops/project 🌟](https://github.com/open-gitops/project) OpenGitOps is a CNCF Sandbox project to define a vendor-neutral, principle-led meaning of GitOps.
+This will establish a foundation for interoperability between tools, conformance, and certification through lasting programs, documents, and code.

 ## Git Repositories Structures